 The United States provides training to military officers, law enforcement, prosecutors and policymakers to promote a better understanding of the role of the military in a civilian government, improve law enforcement capabilities, prevent communicable diseases, and assist in the fight against transnational crime.
 Our joint efforts continue to strengthen civil society and bolster democratic institutions in Suriname and the region.
 Under CBSI, the U.S. is contributing to the building of a DNA forensics laboratory, providing training for the police’s Trafficking in Persons Unit and supporting programs for at-risk youth.
 The United States also sponsored Suriname’s participation in the Container Control Program of the United Nations Office on Drugs and Crime (UNODC), a regional project to raise port security and combat trafficking in illicit goods.

 The U.S. provides assistance and training for disaster preparedness and mitigation as well as significant support for humanitarian aid projects through funding from the Department of Defense.
 Peace Corps Suriname also works with the national government and local and non-governmental organizations to promote healthy lifestyles, sustainable development, and sound business practices in the interior and districts of Suriname.
-The Peace Corps office will close in August 2013.
+The Peace Corps office closed in August 2013.

 Suriname is densely forested and increased interest in large-scale commercial logging and mining in Suriname's interior raises environmental concerns.
 Numerous non-governmental environmental organizations promote technical cooperation with the government of Suriname to prevent destruction of the country's tropical rain forest, one of the most diverse ecosystems in the world.
 U.S. experts continue to work closely with natural resource officials in Suriname to encourage sustainable development of the interior and alternatives such as ecotourism.